The-going/evlproject/content/dovetail/_index.md

   respect to response time.

-This documentation presents _Dovetail_, an interface for integrating any short of autonomous software core into the kernel, such as a real-time core.
+This documentation presents _Dovetail_, an interface for integrating any sort of autonomous software core into the kernel, such as a real-time core.
 The two main software layers forming Dovetail are
 described: